 This year’s theme involves creating and programming Internet of Things (IoT) devices; exploring cybersecurity devices like drones and sensors; and putting computer forensics skills to use.

-Doug Rausch, program director for cybersecurity at Bellevue University and lead instructor for the camp, says a key part of the camp’s success is how it helps students master cybersecurity concepts as they work alongside their peers.
+Karla Carter, Associate Professor of Cybersecurity at Bellevue University and Lead Instructor for the camp, says a key part of the camp’s success is how it helps students from all backgrounds master cybersecurity concepts as they work alongside their peers.

 “Students will come together, have fun and learn, all at the same time,” Carter said.
 “Bottom line, this camp is a great way to introduce your children to one of the country’s fastest-growing careers.”

 Metropolitan Community College Contact:

 Founded in 1966, Bellevue University is a non-profit university with more than 60,000 graduates worldwide.
 The University is a recognized national leader in preparing students for lifelong success with career-relevant knowledge and skills, while making college affordable.
 Routinely ranked among the nation’s top military and accessible institutions, the University serves residential students at its main campus in Bellevue, Nebraska, and everywhere online with more than 80 degree programs uniquely designed for working adults.
 The University is accredited by The Higher Learning Commission (hlcommission.org).